Next: The low Grashof number

 If the temperature gradient in the solid far from the cavity is uniform and

-horizontal (parallel to the -axis), the temperature at the boundary
+-axis), the temperature at the boundary

 of the sphere is analogous to the flow potential on a solid sphere moving along